-Fans of high-end watches are increasingly looking for unique products, an object that tries to reflect, in the best possible way, its personality.
-Some brands offer bespoke watches, but companies specializing in watch customization services are a path to exclusivity and customization.
+Fans of high-end watches are looking for more and more unique products, an object that tries to reflect, in the best possible way, its personality.
+Some brands offer bespoke watches, but companies that specialize in watch customization services are one way to exclusivity and personalization.

-There are few of these societies, but, surely, Artisans de Genève is the most important of these.
-An independent laboratory does not produce or sell watches but is commissioned by customers to transform their timepieces.
-Countless challenges have been entrusted to the Genevan company, the last in chronological order, is the reinterpretation of an absolute icon, a Patek Philippe Nautilus 5711.
+Few of these companies exist, but, of course, Artisans de Genève is the most important of these.
+An independent workshop does not manufacture or sell watches but are commissioned by customers to transform their timepieces.
+The Geneva-based company has been entrusted with countless challenges, the latest in chronological order is the reinterpretation of an absolute icon, a Patek Philippe Nautilus 5711.

-The Patek Philippe Nautilus needs few introductions.
+The Patek Philippe Nautilus needs a few introductions.
 The version of Patek of the luxury sports watch was introduced in 1976 with the reference 3700.
-The reference that has just come out of production, the 5711 was launched in 2006.
+The recently discontinued reference, the 5711 was launched in 2006.

-The idea here was not to transform some components, but to create a unique skeletonized version of the 5711.
-This customization work involved recreating the external components of a watch and even movement, which was completely transformed.
+The idea here was not to transform a few components, but to create a unique skeletonized version of the 5711.
+This customization work involved re-creating the external components of a watch and even the movement, which was completely transformed.

-The case was equipped with a forged carbon bezel, a signature of Artisans de Genève and the caseback now has specific engravings.
-To reveal the movement, the dial was entirely skeletonized and beveled by hand.
+The case was fitted with a forged carbon bezel, a signature of Artisans de Genève and the caseback now features specific engravings.
+To reveal the movement, the dial has been entirely skeletonized and beveled by hand.
 It is satin with a matte finish.
-Rose gold markers enhance the subtle contrast of color.
-New hands have been specially designed for this project to ensure optimal correspondence with movement.
-These are carved, beaded and satin by hand.
+The rose gold markers enhance the subtle color contrast.
+New hands were made specifically for this project to ensure optimal correspondence with the movement.
+These are hand carved, beveled and satin finished.

 Overall, this customization process gives the watch a decidedly modern and technical look.
-Of course, many fans of Patek Philippe they will think this is inappropriate and that the Nautilus is perfect as it is and does not need touch-ups.
-But the way this customization was performed to realize the desire of a private collector is really impressive!
+Of course, many fans of Patek Philippe they will think this is inappropriate and that the Nautilus is perfect as it is and needs no retouching.
+But the way this customization was done to fulfill a private collector's wish is truly impressive!